rokozeit/herkunft/README.md

 Some sample Python code on how to extract them is provided in [another project](https://github.com/rokozeit/herkunft_daten).

 ## Install the data
 Once you have the sqlite data base built you can upload it to the Android device or you Windows computer.
 At the first start of the app you will be asked to import the data base with the default file browser.
 Once imported you can delete the original file.
 If you want to change the data base, you can do so via the menu at the top left.

+# Updates
+2023-11-18: For Android added scanning the health mark with the phone camera - used library [flutter_scalable_ocr](https://pub.dev/packages/flutter_scalable_ocr)